crh3675/nodeii/README.md

 Browser-Based Frameworks
 ---------------
 We don't care about your frontend frameworks.
-Add any framework (VanillaJS, Backbone, GWT, Ember, Knockout, Angular).
+Add any framework (VanillaJS, jQuery, Bootstrap, Prototype, Scala.js, Nuclear, React, Backbone, GWT, Ember, Knockout, Angular).
 It is up to you, there are so many choices and we won't make them for you.

 Pre-Compile of Assets
 ---------------